-When former Engadget editor Ryan Block recorded his attempt to cancel cable service over the phone and had to deal with an unrelenting – nay, annoying – Comcast representative, the truth many of us knew for years became public knowledge: Cable companies chase their bottom line ruthlessly.
+When former Engadget editor Ryan Block recorded his attempt to cancel cable service over the phone and had to deal with an unrelenting – nay, annoying – Comcast representative, the truth many of us knew for years became public knowledge: Cable companies will do anything to get money from you.

 The cable industry has concocted dozens of dirty plans over the years, from establishing a non-compete clause in the biggest markets – like San Francisco, New York and Los Angeles – to fighting the FCC tooth-and-nail against Net Neutrality.
 (Remember when "internet fast lanes" were proposed for internet-based content providers like Netflix?)